BurakCanKOCAK/go-classes/slides/index.md

 	fmt.Printf("hello, world\n")
 }
 ```

-Then:
-1. build it with the go tool:
+Then build it with the go tool:

 ```bash
 > go build hello.go
 ```

-2. The command above will build an executable in the current directory alongside your source code and its name will be **hello.exe** in windows or **hello** in macOS.
+The command above will build an executable in the current directory alongside your source code and its name will be **hello.exe** in windows or **hello** in macOS.
 Execute it to see the greeting:

 ```bash
 > hello
 hello, world
 ```

 OR

 ```bash